 How To Apply

-To enroll in our Study Modern Standard Arabic Program, please send an email to Info@ecpalestine.org.
+To enroll in our Study Modern Standard Arabic Program, please email Info@ecpalestine.org.
 We aim to respond to all inquiries within 1-2 business days.

 Ammiya Program (Palestinian Dialect)The Study Levantine Arabic program